-For some, the thought of a destination wedding brings Mamma Mia lyrics and views of the Greek seaside to mind.
-Whether or not that sounds like your big day—we’re jelly if it does!
+For some, the thought of a destination wedding conjures Mamma Mia lyrics and views of the Greek seaside to mind.
+For others, their big day looks like an Italian garden party on the Amalfi Coast.

 They will also be able to help secure an appropriate officiant—religious or not—for your ceremony.
 Destination wedding planners also know where, how, and when to secure a marriage license for a couple.
 After all, being legally wed is an important detail that you don’t want to forget.

 If you go a la carte with your wedding vendors and serve as your own planner, you may not know what costs to expect.
 A photographer who charges $5,000 may be a steal in some locations and on the high end in others.

 Qualified planners will know what is reasonable and help you stick within your budget.
 They can also help you prioritize what vendors are important to you and your partner, such as a high-end florist.
 That way, you can save in some areas and splurge in others, while not going overboard.

 Quite often, a destination wedding is a lot more than just a wedding ceremony and reception.
 Many couples treat their guests to a weekend full of fun, from welcome bags to a farewell brunch.
 Time together may also include excursions, a rehearsal dinner, and an event with your wedding party.
 Utilize your planner to help implement all of the other big ideas surrounding your wedding day.

 Something always worth heavily considering is a vendor’s cost—and how it factors into your wedding budget.
 Planning services are a wonderful way to keep wedding planning organized and on track each step of the way, but at what cost?